 Finally, in addition to the top-notch lounges above, the Amex Global Lounge Collection will get you into a handful of other smaller lounge networks.

-The Escape Lounge – Centurion Studio Partner lounges network is solid – in fact, it's a great alternative to the Delta Sky Club at our home airport, the Escape Lounge MSP at Minneapolis-St. Paul (MSP).
-Like Priority Pass and the Centurion Lounges, you will be able to bring up to two guests with you on each visit free of charge.
+The Escape Lounge – Centurion Studio Partner lounge network is solid – in fact, the Minneapolis-St. Paul (MSP) location is a great alternative to the Delta Sky Club.
+Like Priority Pass lounges, you will be able to bring up to two guests with you on each visit free of charge.

 escape lounge airport lounge access